JHU-PL-Lab/www-pl/ocaml/lecture.md

 * The LHS in OCaml can be a general pattern which binds variables (the `i` here), etc
 * Note that we turned `None` into a runtime exception via `failwith`.

-Lastly, the function could itself raise an exception
+One other way to deal with this division by zero issue is the function could itself raise an exception:

 ```ocaml
 let div_exn m n = if n = 0 then failwith "divide by zero is bad!" else m / n;;